Lead Paint Removal

 Why Is Lead Based Paint A Problem?

-Lead is a highly toxic heavy metal, and lead poisoning is a health risk for adults and especially in children.
+Lead is a highly toxic heavy metal, and lead poisoning is a health risk for humans, especially children.

 When we breathe in and swallow airborne lead particles, it can cause damage to the brain and other vital organs, causing health problems like kidney damage, high blood pressure, fertility issues, and nerve problems.
 Some signs of lead poisoning are headaches, nausea, abdominal pain, memory and focus problems, and even paralysis.

-In children, lead poisoning has shown to cause learning disabilities, behavioral problems, seizures, and sometimes even death.
-The most frightening thing is that children who are exposed to lead poisoning might not show any symptoms, so you wouldn’t even realize they are being affected.
+In children, lead poisoning may cause learning disabilities, behavioral problems, seizures, and sometimes even death.
+The most frightening thing is that children exposed to lead poisoning might not show any symptoms, so you wouldn’t even realize they are being affected.

-Children, especially young children, tend to be more exposed to lead poisoning because they naturally like to put things in their mouth, or they might play in the garden which could have been exposed to flaking paint chips from your home’s exterior.
+Children, especially young children, tend to be more exposed to lead poisoning because they naturally like to put things in their mouths or play in the garden, which exposes them to flaking paint chips from your home’s exterior.
 Studies show that hundreds of thousands of children in the United States have significantly dangerous levels of lead in their bodies.

 Steps We Take For Lead Paint Removal